rocketechgroup/airglue/README.md

 Airglue provides a very simple YAML interface to create DAGs and glue Operators together with no programming required.

 ## Design Concept
-See the [example here](airglue/example/example_glue) to get started quickly.
+TBC

 ## Getting Started
-The following instructions will get Airglue up and running in Docker
+The following instructions will get Airglue up and running in Docker.

 ### Start up
 ```